-Most Rod-Cone Dystrophies are genetically based and result from "misprints" in a child's genes, and are typically carried forward from the parents' genes although sometimes by chance a new mistake occurs in the child's genes and the parents' genes are normal.
+Most causes are genetically based and result from "misprints" in a child's genes.
+These misprints are typically carried forward from the parents' genes; although sometimes by chance, a misprint occurs in a child's genes when the parents' genes are normal.

 There are over 30 types of cone-rod dystrophy caused by mutations in several different genes that can be inherited.
 Mutations occur in genes that are responsible for making proteins, which are critical in the development, functioning, and health of the photoreceptors.
 There are several classifications of genetically-based CRD.

 Dominant.
 Autosomal dominant means that a mutated gene from only one parent is necessary to cause cone-rod dystrophy.
 For example, the father may have a mutated gene but the mother does not.
 Each parent gives two genes to children; the mother gives two normal genes; the father gives one normal and one mutated gene and that gene is dominant.

 - Gene CRX, known as the cone-rod homeobox gene, is also implicated in Leber’s and retinitis pigmentosa.
 The CRX gene influences cells in the pineal gland.

 - Gene GUCY2D is triggered by abnormal sensitivity to calcium regulation.
 There has been some investigation into links between this mutation and oxidative stress.

 - Gene GCAP1 mutations also cause severe, abnormal-calcium sensitivity and regulation.

 - Gene HRG4 is a protein in photoreceptor nerve synapses.

 - Loci CRD, the term “loci” refers to the position of genes on chromosomes, and CORD7.